 Somehow I will get through this….

-Just recently I became aware of what I thought was “inappropriate behavior” between an older neighbor and I when I was 6, was in fact sexual abuse.
+Just recently I became aware of what I thought was “inappropriate behavior” between an older neighbor and me when I was 6, was, in fact, sexual abuse.
 I was speaking with a friend from Church and I told her about this.
 Her response, “you were sexually abused.”
 She went on to encourage me to say the words, “I was sexually abused.”
 She happens to be a peer counselor at the Eve Center.

 A few weeks later, she gave me a flier about an upcoming HATCH group.
 I tucked it into my folder and went home.
 Later when I looked at it, I knew that I had to call.
 I was afraid.
 I had just accepted that I had been sexually abused and now I was going to tell some stranger that I was interested in joining this healing group.
 I didn’t call right away but I made that phone call and it has changed my life

 At the pre-session interview with the facilitators, I felt at ease.
 They were so warm and welcoming but also gave the right amount of distance.
 They asked me why I was joining the group and what healing work had I done previously.
 My answer was simple, I just felt that this was where God wanted me to be and this was going to be the beginning of my healing journey.
 They told me that people were praying for the group as it was being assembled and I am so thankful!
 Their prayers brought me to where God wanted me to go.
 I don’t fully understand the power of prayer, other than it results in amazing things.

 I have only been walking with God for about a year and a half.
 God showed up in His perfect timing, just when my husband asked for a divorce.
 I was devastated.
 We separated for 6 months as God began making me into His image.
 I got baptized.
 God was able to mold me to the point where my husband and I reconciled just before our 10th wedding anniversary.
 Though we still had work to do on ourselves and in the marriage, we were living together again.